dpneumo/Vagrant_Rails_PG/README.txt

 2. This mechanism can be used to setup any environment repeatedly on the server of your choice. eg Python on a Centos box

-3. THis means you and others can be working on a project within base environments.
+3. This means you and others can be working on a project within base environments.

 4. The project folder is mirrored in the VM in the folder /vagrant.